-- A minimum of two counselors are required to be in the locker room with campers at all times. - Campers and staff entering the locker room of the opposite gender is prohibited - Camp Recky staff will do an initial walk through of the locker rooms and identify a bay of lockers for campers to change in. - Counselors will stand outside the bay of lockers to monitor the area. - Staff on duty in the locker room will change in a different area away from the campers on rotation to ensure we are always in ratio. - Once all campers are changed, staff will escort them to the pool area and wait for the aquatics supervisor's directions.
+- A minimum of two counselors are required to be in the locker room with campers at all times. - Campers and staff entering the locker room of the opposite gender is prohibited. - Camp Recky staff will do an initial walk through of the locker rooms and identify a bay of lockers for campers to change in. - Counselors will stand outside the bay of lockers to monitor the area. - Staff on duty in the locker room will change in a different area away from the campers on rotation to ensure we are always in ratio. - Once all campers are changed, staff will escort them to the pool area and wait for the aquatics supervisor's directions.

-If there are any circumstances where an accommodation is required to change for swimming please contact Nick Pangio - Camps and Operations Coordinator at pangio.3@osu.edu.
+If there are any circumstances where an accommodation is required to change for swimming please contact camprecky@osu.edu.